 THEOREM 6.3.
-If K is a closed disc, then there is a univalent packing P_K for K in the hyperbolic plane having the property that all its boundary circles are horocycles.
+If K triangulates a closed topological disc, then there is a univalent packing P_K for K in the hyperbolic plane having the property that all its boundary circles are horocycles.
 Moreover, P_K is unique up to Möbius transformations of \mathbb{D} .